-- Location: Global headquarters in Washington, United States, with offices in Europe, the Pacific, Central America, and South America.
+- Location: Oceana is on the Global headquarters in Washington, United States, with offices in Europe, the Pacific, Central America, and South America.

 - Founded: 2001 by The Pew Charitable Trusts, Oak Foundation, Marisla Foundation (formerly Homeland Foundation), the Turner Foundation, and Rockefeller Brothers Fund.

 - Species: Basking Shark, Blacknose Shark, Blue Shark, Bluefin Tuna, Bottlenose Dolphin, Caribbean Reef Shark, Chinook Salmon, Common Thresher Shark, Deep-sea Shark, Dusky Shark, Flatback Sea Turtle, Green Sea Turtle, Great White Shark, Harbor Porpoise, Hawksbill Sea Turtle, Kemp’s Ridley Sea Turtle, Krill, Leatherback Sea Turtle, Lemon Shark, Loggerhead Sea Turtle, Longfin Mako Shark, Nurse Shark, Oceanic Whitetip Shark, Olive Ridley Sea Turtle, Porbeagle Shark, Sandbar Shark, Sandtiger Shark, Scalloped Hammerhead Shark, Shortfin Mako Shark, Small Spotted Catshark, Spiny Dogfish, and Whale Shark.

 What is Oceana?